hamidghaedi/scRNA_seq-analysis/README.md

 ## 3) Background noise removal

 Background removal is crucial in single-cell RNA sequencing (scRNA-seq) analysis due to the presence of contaminants such as cell-free "ambient" RNA and chimeric cDNA molecules resulting from barcode swapping.
 Barcode swapping can happen when cDNA molecules from different beads, which carry different barcodes, mix together during the amplification step.
 This can occur due to unremoved oligonucleotides from other beads or incomplete extension of PCR products.
 As a result, chimeric cDNA molecules are formed, where the barcode and UMI sequences are "swapped" between different beads.
-When these chimeric molecules are sequenced, the assigned barcode does not match the original bead, leading to incorrect assignment of the cDNA to the corresponding cell.
+When these chimeric molecules are sequenced, the assigned barcode does not match the original bead, leading to the incorrect assignment of the cDNA to the corresponding cell.

 These contaminants contribute to background noise, which can negatively impact data analysis.
-Background noise reduces the separability of cell type clusters, interferes with differential expression analysis, and confounds comparisons between samples.
+Background noise reduces the separability of cell-type clusters, interferes with differential expression analysis, and confounds comparisons between samples.
 To address this, algorithms like SoupX, DecontX, and CellBender estimate and correct for background noise using marker genes, empty droplets, and modeling of barcode swapping.
 Evaluating method performance involves assessing if the model effectively removes expression from other cell types using datasets with known cell type profiles and exclusive marker genes.
 However, the impact of background correction on expression level shifts induced by background noise remains a challenge in scRNA-seq analysis.

 As recommended by [Philipp Janssen et al,2023](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02978-x):